syed-hussain-imam/fire-flies-clone/SPEAKER_DIARIZATION_SETUP.md

 ### 3. Fallback Mechanism

 If AssemblyAI is not available or configured:
-- System falls back to OpenAI Whisper
+- System falls back to OpenAI API
 - Provides regular transcription without speaker labels
 - No functionality is lost